nsde/lilacss/docs/structure.md

 ![](media/articles.png)

-These are called "cards" and can be used like so:
+These are called "cards" (mentioned before) and can be used like so:

 ```html
 <h2>New articles</h2>